Good health is a Gift.

 Use of Google Firebase (via subcontractor Oncare GmbH)

 For certain technical functions of the platform (e.g., synchronization, stability, notifications), Oncare GmbH, as the technical operator, uses the service Google Firebase (Google Ireland Limited).Data processing generally takes place within the European Union (EU) or the European Economic Area (EEA).
 Access from the United States by Google LLC (the parent company) cannot be fully excluded, for example in the context of support or maintenance services.
-All processing is carried out with end-to-end encryption and pseudonymized identifiers, ensuring that Google cannot re-identify individuals.
+Re-identification of individual persons by Google is not intended according to the current technical design and is largely prevented by appropriate technical and organizational measures.
 Should access from the United States occur, it is based exclusively on the Standard Contractual Clauses (SCCs) adopted by the European Commission, which are part of the Google Data Processing Terms.

 VIII.
 AUTOMATED DECISIONS IN INDIVIDUAL CASES